nathankerr/bookmaker/README.md

   --paper PAPER  a4 | letter (Default is a4)
-  --type TYPE    auto | chapbook | perfect (Default is auto) --trim TRIM    even-odd | document | per-page (Default is even-odd)
+  --type TYPE    auto | chapbook | perfect (Default is auto) --trim TRIM    even-odd | document | per-page (Default is even-odd) --print        send result to default printer
 ```

 ## Requirements and Dependencies

-Relies on Ghostscript,TexLive 2011 (newer version may also work), and Python.
+Relies on Ghostscript, TexLive 2011 (newer version may also work), Python, and CUPS (for printing).

 If you have a python older than 2.7, you will need a copy of argparse.
 You can get a copy from the [latest python standard library]:(http://hg.python.org/cpython/file/2.7/Lib/argparse.py).
 Put argparse.py in the same directory as the bookmaker script.
 This method has been tested on RHEL6 which uses python 2.6.6.